Field Research: How To Get The Most From Split-Planting Trials

 About The Author

-John serves as a senior data scientist at The Climate Corporation, focused on helping farmers gain insights from their fields through advanced technologies.
+John serves as a senior data scientist at Climate LLC, focused on helping farmers gain insights from their fields through advanced technologies.
 He holds a Bachelor of Arts in physics from Colby College and a Doctor of Philosophy in astronomy from Yale University.